 The ongoing COVID-19 pandemic has severely impacted global economic activity and caused significant volatility in financial markets.
 While our financial condition, results of operations, and liquidity have not been materially impacted by the direct effects of the COVID-19 pandemic, the COVID-19 pandemic continues to evolve.
-Please refer to "Risk Factors-Risks Related to Our Business-Risks Related to COVID-19" in Part II, Item 1A of this report for a discussion of COVID-19 risks as they relate to our business.
+Please refer to "Risk Factors--Risks Related to Our Business--Risks Related to COVID-19" in Part II, Item 1A of this report for a discussion of COVID-19 risks as they relate to our business.
 We are continuing to monitor developments with respect to the COVID-19 pandemic and to make adjustments as needed to assist in protecting the safety of our employees and communities while continuing our business activities.
 Our remote working arrangements are ongoing where possible, and we continue to limit business-related travel.
 To date, implementation of these measures has not required material expenditures or significantly impacted our ability to operate our business or our internal control over financial reporting and disclosure controls and procedures.
 We are continuing to monitor the potential impacts of COVID-19 on our operations and those of our partners, suppliers, customers, and regulators.

-ORLADEYOTM (berotralstat)
+ORLADEYO® (berotralstat)

 ORLADEYO is an oral, once-daily therapy discovered and developed by BioCryst for the prevention of hereditary angioedema ("HAE") attacks.
 ORLADEYO was approved by the U.S. Food and Drug Administration ("FDA") in December 2020 for prophylaxis to prevent attacks of HAE in adults and pediatric patients 12 years and older.
-Our specialty pharmacy provider for ORLADEYO in the U.S. began shipping ORLADEYO to patients in December 2020.

 ORLADEYO also received marketing and manufacturing approval from the Ministry of Health, Labor and Welfare ("MHLW") in Japan in January 2021 for prophylactic treatment of HAE in adults and pediatric patients 12 years and older.
 On April 14, 2021, we announced that the Japanese National Health Insurance System ("NHI") approved the addition of ORLADEYO to the NHI drug price list on April 21, 2021.
 Torii Pharmaceutical Co., Ltd. ("Torii"), our collaborative partner commercializing ORLADEYO in Japan, launched ORLADEYO in Japan on April 23, 2021.
-The NHI price listing triggered a \$15 million milestone payment from Torii to us.
+The NHI price listing triggered a \$15.0 million milestone payment from Torii to us, which we received and recognized in the second quarter of 2021.
 In addition, under our agreement with Torii, we are entitled to receive tiered royalty payments, ranging from 20% to 40% of net sales of ORLADEYO in Japan during each calendar year.
 ORLADEYO is the first and only prophylactic HAE medication approved in Japan.

 On April 30, 2021, we announced that the European Commission ("EC") approved ORLADEYO for routine prevention of recurrent attacks of HAE in adult and adolescent patients aged 12 years and older.
 The EC approval is applicable to all European Union ("EU") member states plus Iceland, Norway, and Liechtenstein.
 ORLADEYO is the first oral, once-daily prophylactic therapy for the prevention of HAE attacks approved in Europe.
-We have our European commercial team in place and expect to launch ORLADEYO in Germany in the second quarter of 2021, with launches in other European markets to follow.
-Appropriate HAE patients aged 12 and older in France currently have access to ORLADEYO through an Autorisation Temporaire d'Utilisation de cohort, or Temporary Authorization for Use, granted by the French National Agency for Medicines and Health Products Safety in March 2021.
+On June 3, 2021, we announced the launch of ORLADEYO in Germany.